Problems with AI

 The neural network used to distinguish wolves and huskies seen below got 8/10 of the following correct.
 The two mistakes are on the bottom row, the 2nd and 4th from the left.

 *Besse, Philippe & Castets-Renard, Céline & Garivier, Aurélien & Loubes, Jean-Michel.
 (2018).
-Can Everyday AI be Ethical?
-Machine Learning Algorithm Fairness (english version).
+Can Everyday AI Be Ethical?
+Machine Learning Algorithm Fairness (English version).
 10.13140/RG.2.2.22973.31207. *

 We can’t easily see the neural network layers that explain how the model is distinguishing between wolves and huskies.
-However, for image data we can use a pixel attribution method to highlight the pixels that were relevant for a certain image classification by a neural network.
+However, for image data, we can use a pixel attribution method to highlight the pixels that were relevant for a certain image classification by a neural network.
 Here is another example of a husky falsely classified as a wolf by the neural network.

-We can see the neural network is not using any of the pixels related to the canine, but instead looking at the background for the presence of snow in order to classify it as a wolf.
+We can see the neural network is not using any of the pixels related to the canine, but instead looking at the background for the presence of snow to classify it as a wolf.

 Biased Data Leads to Biased Algorithms